-No documented archaeological sites or historic properties are on or near the proposed construction site.
-However, the potential for undocumented archaeological sites or historic properties has not been dismissed.
-NS has begun consultations with the Illinois SHPO regarding the proposed site.
-NS will continue consultations with the Illinois SHPO until the Section 106 process is complete.
+No documented archaeological sites or historic properties are on or near the proposed right-of-way.
+However, the potential for undocumented archaeological and historic sites has not been dismissed.
+As part of the Section 106 process, the Indiana SHPO could require site-specific field surveys to verify that no archaeological resources or historic properties would be disturbed or destroyed by the proposed construction.
+NS has begun consultation with the Indiana SHPO regarding the proposed site.
+NS will continue consultations with the Indiana SHPO to determine any further requirements.